0xadri/notes-js/__ai.md

 Cursor with Claude.

-Great gains in both quality and quantity (productivity).
+Great gains in both quality and quantity/productivity.

-I mostly used it these software development phases: discovery, design, build.
+I mostly used it these phases: discover/onboard/learn, design/plan, code/test.

 AI does make many mistakes though, so I remain a skeptic optimist user.